IBM-Cloud/openwhisk-darkvisionapp/README.md

 1. Select the **Delivery Pipeline** box.

+1. Select the region, organization and space where you want to deploy the web application.

+  > :warning: Dark Vision is made of two main components: the web application to upload media and view results and the OpenWhisk actions to process the media.
+OpenWhisk in Bluemix is currently only available in the US South region.
+If you decide to deploy the web application in another region than US South, make sure to create a space with the same name in the US South region too.
+The OpenWhisk actions will be deployed to this space in the US South region.

 1. Set the name of the Dark Vision web application.
 Pick a unique name to avoid conflicts.

 1. Optionally set the admin username and password for the application.
 When set, the application will prompt for this username and password when uploading videos/images, when resetting a video or an image.
 If the username and password are not defined, any visitor can upload videos/images for processing.

-1. Select the region, organization and space where you want to deploy the web application.

-  > :warning: Dark Vision is made of two main components: the web application to upload media and view results and the OpenWhisk actions to process the media.
-OpenWhisk in Bluemix is currently only available in the US South region.
-If you decide to deploy the web application in another region than US South, make sure to create a space with the same name in the US South region too.
-The OpenWhisk actions will be deployed to this space in the US South region.
+1. If you already have a Watson Visual Recognition service instance you want to reuse, retrieve its API key from the credentials and set its value in the form.

 1. Click **Create**.